robert-mccarthy-ca/modern-druid/docs/un-sustainable-development-goals.md

 ## 🎯 SDG Contributions

+### **SDG 1 – No Poverty**
+- Farms continue to spawn new farms until the community is fully employed or runs out of land
+- Developed nation level wages

 ### **SDG 2 – Zero Hunger**
 - Establishment of **free food forests** for local communities
 - Year-round food production via syntropic agroforestry methods